WHITE-HAT786/saycheese/README.md

 [+]--You can select any option by clicking on your keyboard

-[+]--Note:- Don't delete any of the scripts included in grabcam files
+[+]--Note:- Don't delete any of the scripts included in Saycheese files

 ```